RV Roger Revelle: Construction and characteristics

-The Revelle underwent a $60 million refit between 2019 and 2020, where over six miles of cable were replaced.
+The Roger Revelle underwent a $60 million refit between 2019 and 2020, where over six miles of cable were replaced.
 The refit overhauled the power systems, ballast management, bow thruster (to a new retractable ZF thruster), refurbished the A-frame, and added a scientific gondola.
+The refit is estimated to add 15 years of operational life to the ship (until 2035).